 He knew at glance it was Miss Mary Bennet.

-"My dear Miss Bennet, what's the trouble?"
+"My dear Miss Bennet, what's amiss?"
 He knelt down next to her and put his hand on her shoulder.

 Startled, she looked up, blinking at him with the most vivid, albeit tearful, blue eyes he had ever seen.
 He stared into them for a moment until he remembered himself.

 "Here, miss, let me help you to your feet and over to that bench set next to the wall."
-He put his arm about her and helped her up and supported her to the rustic seat a few steps away.
+He put his arm about her, helped her up, and supported her to the rustic seat a few steps away.

-Handing her his own handkerchief, he knelt in front of her and taking her free hand into both of his, he tenderly asked, "Miss Mary, why are you weeping?"
+Handing her his own handkerchief, he knelt in front of her and taking her free hand into both of his, he tenderly asked, "Miss Mary, why were you weeping?"